arvindrk47/dark_wifi-steal/README.md

 Because some of the older version of the python is not support this code.
 It reports as error.

-This script enables your wifi router as a evil twin(fake) router.
+# Usage

+This script is based on the method of evil twin